vreddhi/CloudletApi/README.md

 <hr></hr>
 <p>
-Command to information about all Groups:
+Command to get information about all Groups:
 <b>python3 cloudletTasks.py --getGroups </b>

 Command to get all Group IDs as a list: